dentropy/html_against_humanity/README.md

     * [✓] Select first white card
   * [✓] Separate white cards by number of black cards they require
     * [✓] Write code import form json file rather than web
+  * [ ] Restart server when files are changed
+  * [ ] Automatically add cookie if user does not have one
   * [ ] Map out turn phase
   * [ ] Map out master turn html template
   * [ ] Write turn logic